-China’s recent economic growth, which has slowed since its breakneck, double-digit growth in the early 2000s, has also been a point of concern for policymakers, who have called for reforms to increase domestic consumption and curb reliance on exports for growth.
-In 2017, the Chinese economy grew by 6.9 percent, marking its first annual acceleration in seven years, but a year earlier gross domestic product (GDP) grew by around 6.5 percent, the country’s slowest pace since 1990.
+China’s economic growth, which has slowed since its breakneck, double-digit growth in the early 2000s, has also been a point of concern for policymakers, who have called for reforms to increase domestic consumption and curb reliance on exports.
+In 2019, the Chinese economy grew by 6.1 percent, the slowest pace since 1990.
 An important Communist Party policy meeting in 2013, called the Third Plenum, called for a larger role for markets in China’s economy while retaining a strong role for the state; however, analysts say that in practice economic reform has been slow.
-Chinese stock market volatility in the summer of 2015 raised questions about the party’s ability to implement proper economic reforms.
+Chinese stock market volatility in the summer of 2015 raised questions about the party’s ability to implement proper economic reforms, and U.S. President Donald J. Trump’s trade war that began in 2018 has exacerbated problems.
 Additionally, the massive accumulation of debt has some experts concerned about a looming debt crisis.

-Separately, China’s aging population will test the party’s ability to provide for its people and ensure a stable economic future.
+Separately, China’s aging population will test the party’s ability to provide for its people.
 Estimates suggest that retirees could account for more than 40 percent of China’s population by 2050.
 Moreover, life expectancy has increased while the birth rate has declined.
-As a result, broadening insurance coverage has been a major initiative for the party, with health-care expenditures increasing from 3.5 percent of GDP in 1995 to 5.5 percent in 2014, according to World Bank data.
-Spending on health care is slated to increase to $1 trillion annually by 2020, according to the consulting firm McKinsey & Company, from the $357 billion spent in 2011, and while medical insurance covers more than 90 percent of the population, coverage is often limited.
+As a result, broadening insurance coverage has been a major initiative for the party, with healthcare expenditures increasing from 3.5 percent of GDP in 1995 to 5 percent in 2016, according to World Bank data, and researchers project that number will rise to 9.1 percent by 2035.
+While medical insurance covers more than 90 percent of the population, coverage is often limited.

 Forging Foreign Policy Strategy

 But Beijing has also courted its neighbors and sought to build new partnerships.
 China has been a driving force behind the creation of institutions to support other countries in the region: the Asian Infrastructure Investment Bank and the New Development Bank (previously known as the BRICS Development Bank).
-Most significant, however, has been China’s Belt and Road Initiative to build transport and commercial networks linking Asia to Africa, Europe, and beyond.
+Most significant, however, has been the BRI, which has built transport and commercial networks linking Asia to Africa, Europe, and beyond.

-China under Xi has staked out a larger role in the global system.
-Though Beijing has clamped down on the penetration of foreign influence with new restrictions on the internet, nongovernmental organizations, and religion, its outreach to the outside world has not only expanded rapidly, including through controversial influence campaigns, but has also been orchestrated through the party’s lens to showcase a strong, admirable Chinese nation.
-“Xi has made very clear that his ambitions do not stop with the Asia-Pacific region,” says CFR’s Elizabeth C. Economy.
+“Xi has made very clear that his ambitions do not stop with the Asia-Pacific region,” says CFR’s Economy.
 “He is looking to remake global order—the rules of the road—in ways that suit China more.”